John Mauceri

-John Francis Mauceri /maʊˈtʃɛri/ (born September 12, 1945) is an American conductor, producer, educator and writer.
-Since making his professional conducting debut almost half a century ago, he has appeared with most of the world's great orchestras, guest-conducted at the premiere opera houses, produced and musically supervised Tony and Olivier Award-winning Broadway musicals, and served as university faculty and administrator.
+John Francis Mauceri /maʊˈtʃɛri/ (born September 12, 1945) is an American conductor, actor, producer, arranger, voice actor, educator, writer and music composer.
+Since making his professional conducting debut almost half a century ago, he has appeared with most of the world's great orchestras, guest-conducted at the premier opera houses, produced and musically supervised Tony and Olivier Award-winning Broadway musicals, and served as university faculty and administrator.
 Through his varied career, he has taken the lead in the preservation and performance of many genres of music and supervised and conducted important premieres by composers as diverse as Debussy, Stockhausen, Korngold, Hindemith, Bernstein, Sibelius, Ives, Elfman and Shore.
 He is also a leading performer of music banned by the Third Reich and especially music of Hollywood's émigré composers.

 Early career and education

-Born in New York City, Mauceri studied music theory and composition at Yale University earning a BA in 1967 and a Master of Philosophy in music theory in 1972.
+Born in New York City, Mauceri attended East Meadow High School on Long Island and studied music theory and composition at Yale University earning a BA in 1967 and a Master of Philosophy in music theory in 1972.
 His teachers included William G. Waite, Claude V. Palisca, Beekman Cannon, Leon Plantinga, and Robert Bailey in musicology; Mel Powell, Donald Martino, Allen Forte and Peter Sculthorpe in theory and composition; Donald Currier in piano; and Gustav Meier in conducting.
 In addition he studied 20th-century architecture with Vincent Scully, French literature with Henri Peyre, religion (Pelikan and Kuttner) and psychology (Logan and Childe).

-In his senior year he made his conducting debut (December 4, 1966, Branford College), composed the music for a production of Brecht's A Man Is a Man, guest conducted the Yale Symphony Orchestra (YSO), and produced and music directed Benjamin Britten's Curlew River at Yale's St. Thomas More Chapel (March 11 and 12, 1967) and then brought the production to New York City for its New York premiere, which took place at the Catholic Chapel of the United Nations (Holy Family church) on May 13 and 14, 1967.
-He graduated cum laude, won the Wrexham Prize "for highest musical achievement", the Francis Vernan Prize for composition, and the Branford Arts Prize for his "devotion to the advancement of the arts".